Devices

 VLANs (Virtual LANs) can be used to segment a single physical network into multiple virtual networks.
 This can be done for QoS purposes, among other things.
 For this reason, most ISP-issued IPTV devices utilize VLANs.

-The following settings are available for these interface types:
+The following settings are available for these devices:

 Name